-Gym memberships can easily cost £500 each a year, so while creating your own home gym might sound like a luxury, with a bit of careful planning, you can have all the benefits of fitness equipment available for your exclusive use when you want it — and potentially save money into the bargain.
+While building your own home gym might sound like a luxury, gym memberships can easily cost £500 each a year.
+So, with a bit of careful planning, you can have all the benefits of fitness equipment available for your exclusive use whenever you want it — and potentially save money into the bargain.

 You can create a home gym either through extending or remodelling your home or, more easily, you might have a small space in a home office or spare room that you could put to better use with the addition of a few bits of kit.

 We look at where to add a home gym and what best home gym equipment you might need to get started, as well as extra design considerations such as lighting and flooring.

 You may be restricted by what space you have available, but if you are undertaking an extension or remodel, your options will be less limited.
 Garage conversions are a popular location for a home gym, or you could create a garden room.

 Locating the gym on the ground floor is the most sensible option for several reasons:

 - Installation of heavy gym equipment needs to be accounted for.
 If the gym is downstairs, and near an entrance, this will prove much easier than lugging heavy equipment upstairs;